RakhithJK/roundcube-roundcubemail-wiki/Configuration:-LDAP-Address-Books.md

            'mail',
            'cn',
         ),
+        'fieldmap' => array(
-        'name_field' => 'cn',
+            'name' => 'cn',
-        'email_field' => 'mail',
+            'email' => 'mail',
-        'surname_field' => 'sn',
+            'surname' => 'sn',
-        'firstname_field' => 'givenName',
+            'firstname' => 'givenName',
+        ),
         'sort' => 'sn',
-        'scope' => 'list',
+        'scope' => 'list', # or 'sub'
         'filter' => '(&(mail=*)(|(&(objectClass=user)(!(objectClass=computer)))(objectClass=group)))',
         'global_search' => true,
-        'fuzzy_search' => true
+        'fuzzy_search' => true,
+        'vlv' => false,
     ),
 );
 ```

 ## Important

 When connecting to AD, you may need to use port 3268.
 Then again, not all LDAP fields are available in port 3268.
+When connecting via LDAPS, use `ldaps://masterserver.company.net` as a host, `636` as a port and `use_tls` set to `false`.
 Use whatever works. http://technet.microsoft.com/en-us/library/cc978012.aspx